 Proposals shall advance our understanding of the ability of plants to (pre)adapt to specific – often extreme - conditions or to react to sudden changes in their environment.

 They will look into the specific mechanisms (genetic, epigenetic, physiological, morphological, metabolic…) and dynamics that underlie adaptive processes of crops and how these responses are modulated by the type and severity of conditions/stresses.
 In studying adaptation of crops to single or multiple abiotic conditions, work shall also establish potential fitness trade-offs.
-Proposals are expected to improve capacities for modelling plant adaptation responses to better predict changes in plant performance and inform crop improvement and crop management strategies.
+Proposals are expected to improve capacities for modelling plant adaptation responses in order to better predict changes in plant performance and inform crop improvement and crop management strategies.
 While taking advantage of findings from (semi) model crops, work shall focus on crop plants and relevant agronomic conditions.

 Proposals should foresee a task for joint activities with other projects financed under this topic.

 The Commission considers that proposals requesting a contribution from the EU of up to EUR 6 million for sub-topic A and EUR 5 million for sub-topic B would allow this specific challenge to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of proposals requesting other amounts.Expected Impact: